 Stephen the Sandman

-A sandman who went rogue and tries to take over the human world.
-Voiced by Daran Norris.
+A sandman who went rogue and tried to take over the human world.

 - Be Careful What You Wish For: He tries to enter the human world during his first appearance.
 By the time of his second appearance, he's already in the human world but things went so wrong for him afterwards that he wants to return to the dream world.

-- One-Winged Angel: He transforms into a pretty muscular build.
-Subverted though as he doesn't fight June, opting to run away.
+- One-Winged Angel: He transforms into a pretty muscular version of himself.
+Subverted, though, as he doesn't fight June and instead runs away.

-- Tom the Dark Lord: He's a would-be world-conqueror and is name is simply Stephen.
-(But he doesn't like to be called "Steve".)
+- Tom the Dark Lord: He's a would-be world-conqueror, but is name is simply "Stephen" (he doesn't like to be called "Steve").

 - Your Worst Nightmare: Tries this on Juniper—and fails.

 A demon witch who was banished by an ancient Te Xuan Ze many centuries ago.
-Some monsters released her out of boredom and she resumed her conquest of the human world.
-Voiced by Susan Silo.
+Some monsters released her out of boredom, and she resumed her conquest of the human world.

 - Bad Boss: Hates bad news and doesn't take it well if you give her any.
-The lackey under her usually try to avoid doing so to avoid her wrath.
+The lackeys under her usually try to avoid doing so to avoid her wrath.

 - Final Boss: She's the last villain faced in the show.

 - Formerly Fit: She was much more fit during the ancient times.
 Post banishment, she became pudgy and needs her flying fish to get around.

 - Gonk: Even when she was slimmer, she hardly looked any different than she does now.